 Instructions

-• To a large (13-inch) oven-safe skillet, add ground beef, onion, salt, and pepper.
-Use a wooden spoon to break up the meat and mix together.
-Place the skillet over medium heat and cook until almost all of the pink is gone (about 8 minutes).
-Drain grease.
+• In a large (13-inch) oven-safe skillet over medium heat, add the ground beef, red onion, salt, and pepper.
+Cook, breaking up the meat with a wooden spoon, until most of the pink is gone (about 8 minutes).
+Drain excess grease.

-• Add the garlic and cook one more minute.
+• Stir in the minced garlic and cook for 1 more minute.

 • Pour in the cream of mushroom soup, chicken broth, and uncooked noodles.
 Stir to combine.

-• Cover the skillet with aluminum foil and transfer to the oven.
+• Cover the skillet with a lid or aluminum foil.

 Did you make this recipe?